software-assignments-spring2021/spring-2019-quip-thinking/PRESENTATION.md

   - (to do)

 - **What Need Does This Fill**
-  - The original game comes in a package alongside other Jackbox games, which some people don't want to pay for.
+  - Some people don't want to pay for the original game, as it comes in a package alongside other games.
   - Quip Thinking accommodates playing a quick game by yourself by joining a public room as well as the traditional means of playing with a group of friends.

 - **User Observation**